ChaoqiJia/ML-CL-k-Center/README.md

   #### Plot the output

-  - Use the Cost, NMI, RI and runtime to calculate the agreement degree between an algorithm's clustering result and the its labels.
+  - Use the Cost, NMI, RI and runtime to calculate the agreement degree between an algorithm's clustering result and its labels.